MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. Select **Save** to apply the settings.

+1. Under the **Information Protection** section in the left pane, select **Files**.

+1. On the **Files** page, select **Enable file monitoring**.

+1. Select **Save** to apply the settings.

-You've enabled Defender for Cloud Apps to recognize and scan files for sensitivity labels from Microsoft Purview.
+You've enabled Defender for Cloud Apps to scan files for sensitivity labels and monitor files so that file policies can evaluate and apply governance actions.

 ## Task 8 – Create a file policy to auto-label externally shared files

-Now that label scanning is enabled, you'll create a file policy that applies a general sensitivity label to any new files that are shared outside your organization.
+Now that label scanning is enabled, you'll create a file policy that applies the **Highly Confidential - Project - Falcon** sensitivity label to files in the Mark 8 Project folders that are shared outside your organization.

 1. In **Microsoft Defender**, navigate to **Cloud apps** > **Policies** > **Policy management**.